 Albania is situated on the western edge of the Balkan Peninsula.
-With 28,748 km2, Albania is one of the smallest countries in Europe.
+With 28,748 km, Albania is one of the smallest countries in Europe.
 Since the Second World War, Albanian economic policy, performance and development have been erratic and dependent on the political situation.
 The impact of the centralized economic system on the environment became apparent with the beginning of Albania's transition period.
 Even though Albania was facing other severe problems, environmental concerns were taken seriously and the Committee for Environmental Protection was established (1991) and new environmental legislation was enacted (including the 1993 Law on Environmental Protection).
 The political problems and economic difficulties around the country diverted the Government's attention to other, more pressing, issues than the environment.
-Recently, however, the environment has again become one of the Government's priorities.
-In 1998 the Committee for Environmental Protection became the National Environmental Agency and placing it under the Council of Ministers strengthened its position.
+Recently, however, the environmental Protection became the National Environmental Agency and placing it under the Council of Ministers strengthened its position.
 This laid the seeds for the Ministry of Environment into which the Agency was transformed in September 2001.
 The role of the NGOs has increased steadily over the years, although environmental awareness among the general public and the business community is low and NGOs do not yet have an impact on the public and political life of the country.